adamw8/adam-wei-website/content/publication/admm_tro/index.md

 publication_types: ['2']

 # Publication name and optional abbreviated publication name.
-publication: Submitted to *IEEE TRO*
+publication: IIEEE Transactions on Robotics
-publication_short: Submitted to *IEEE TRO*
+publication_short: IEEE Transactions on Robotics

-abstract: We propose a hybrid model predictive control algorithm, consensus complementarity control (C3), for systems that make and break contact with their environment.
-Many state-of-the-art controllers for tasks which require initiating contact with the environment, such as locomotion and manipulation, require a priori mode schedules or are too computationally complex to run at real-time rates.
-We present a method based on the alternating direction method of multipliers (ADMM) that is capable of high-speed reasoning over potential contact events.
+abstract: We propose a hybrid model predictive control algorithm, consensus complementarity control, for systems that make and break contact with their environment.
+Many state-of-the-art controllers for tasks, which require initiating contact with the environment, such as locomotion and manipulation, require a priori mode schedules or are too computationally complex to run at real-time rates.
+We present a method based on the alternating direction method of multipliers that is capable of high-speed reasoning over potential contact events.
 Via a consensus formulation, our approach enables parallelization of the contact scheduling problem.
-We validate our results on five numerical examples, including four high-dimensional frictional contact problems, and a physical experimentation on an underactuated multi-contact system.
-We further demonstrate the effectiveness of our method on a physical experiment accomplishing a high-dimensional, multi-contact manipulation task with a robot arm.
+We validate our results on five numerical examples, including four high-dimensional frictional contact problems, and a physical experimentation on an underactuated multicontact system.
+We further demonstrate the effectiveness of our method on a physical experiment accomplishing a high-dimensional, multicontact manipulation task with a robot arm.

 # Summary.
 An optional shortened abstract.
 summary: